publiccodeyml/publiccode.yml/schema.md

 * Type: array of strings
 * Presence: optional

-A list of prominent public administrations that are currently known to the software maintainer to be using this software.
+A list of the names of prominent public administrations (that will serve as "testimonials") that are currently known to the software maintainer to be using this software.

 Parsers are encouraged to enhance this list also with other information that can obtain independently; for instance, a fork of a software,